-The results of this work show that the long-range powerlaw correlation takes place in time series of news sentiments.
-All methods showed the presence of a long-range correlation in the time series of news sentiments (the Hurst exponent is greater than 0.5).
-Moreover, this paper shows that time series of news sentiments exhibit multifractality.
+The results of this paper show that the long-range powerlaw correlation take place in time series of news sentiments.
+All four methods showed the presence of a long-range correlation in the time series of news sentiments (the Hurst exponent is greater than 0.5).

 II.
-METHODS FOR DETECTING AUTO-CORRELATION
+METHODS